Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

 What Is Kuchen

 Kuchen is the German word for cake.
-And the term cake isn’t used so literally as it is often used to describe any sweet dessert.
-Traditional Kuchen is a hybrid of cake and pie with a creamy custard and fruit filling.
+And the term cake isn’t often literal as it is used to describe any sweet dessert.
+Traditional Kuchen is a cake and pie hybrid with a custard and fruit filling.
 It is popular among German communities in the mid-northern states – especially in North and South Dakota (where it happens to be the state dessert!)

-Kuchen is humble, with no fancy decorations or ingredients, and is easily prepared with what may already be in your pantry.
-The pie part of the dessert typically involves an enriched, yeasted dough.
+Kuchen is humble, with no fancy decorations or ingredients, and is easily prepared.
+The pie part of the dessert typically involves an enriched, yeasted dough – like my chocolate strawberry cinnamon rolls.
 Meaning the dough includes sugar, fat, and dairy.
-And the cake component is a simple vanilla custard with fruit – with peach being a fan favorite.
+And the cake component is a simple vanilla custard with fruit – with peach being a favorite.

 Small Batch Fresh Peach Kuchen

-My experience with Kuchen comes from the desserts – or pies rather – that my Grandmother made.
+My experience with Kuchen comes from the desserts that my Grandmother made.
 Which makes sense.
 Grandma was a North Dakotan, a German through and through, and an excellent maker of dough.

 Grandma’s Kuchen was always in the form of a pie, with a super soft dough, creamy custard filling, and whatever fruit was in season.
 More often than not I got to choose from peach, rhubarb or plum.
 Peach was my favorite, and still is.
-And this recipe for Mini Peach Kuchen is a tribute to my Grandmother’s recipe.
-And while it doesn’t hold a candle to the original (because Grandma’s are always better bakers!), I am delighted that I now have my own small batch recipe!
+This recipe for peach Kuchen is a tribute to my Grandmother.
+And while it will never hold a candle to the original (because Grandma’s are always better bakers!), I am delighted that I now have my own small batch recipe!

 • All-Purpose Flour